-The forecast model applies algorithms trained on information from data collections.
+The forecast model applies algorithms trained on data from data collections.

 To create a forecast model: